 Respectful Care.
 Acknowledge our biases, and work to end weight discrimination, weight stigma and weight bias.
 Provide information and services from an understanding that socioeconomic status, race, gender, sexual orientation, age, and other identities impact weight stigma, and support environments that address these inequities.

 We do also take into account the landscapes in which we work, especially in the criminal justice system where choices around food are much more limited.
-We acknowledge the limitations of an approach that promotes individualised and flexible eating within settings where choice is limited, but still seek to promote an indvidual understanding and relationship to hunger, satiety, nutritional needs, and pleasure.
+We acknowledge the limitations of an approach that promotes individualised and flexible eating within settings where choice is limited, but still seek to promote an individual understanding and relationship to hunger, satiety, nutritional needs, and pleasure.

 Get In Touch